 - In June 2018, 92+ million MyHeritage users’ information was hacked.

 As the landscape of crimes becomes more diverse, more companies are becoming vulnerable, with large numbers of end customers feeling the effects of security breaches.
-Ultimately, this demonstrates the growing need for cyber security managers to actively brainstorm and expect the unexpected.
+Ultimately, this demonstrates the growing need for cyber security managers (which differ from network security specialists) to actively brainstorm and expect the unexpected.

 Essential Skills for Cyber Security Managers